What is so special about the color orange and should you use it in logo design?

 Orange logo symbolizes strength and endurance

 In heraldry orange is symbolic of strength and endurance.
 As such it has been adopted by numerous sports teams.
-Sports teams also wear orange to support ending gun violence.
+Sports teams also wear orange logo design to support ending gun violence.
 USA today

 The color saffron, a deep yellow-orange, comes from the stigmas of the saffron crocus.
 All about saffron in this interesting page Saffron orange colors This highly expensive spice, anything from US$500 to US$5,000 per pound, gave the name to the robes of Buddhist monks, although these were actually dyed with the far cheaper spice turmeric or with the wood of the jackfruit tree.